allchemy-net/yieldPrediction/utils/README.md

 In this directory there are deposited scipts for:
 - calculating Mayr rate for given reaction (mayr.py)
 - predicting and rank the most acidic C-H site in molecule (pkarank.py)
+- converting json with reaction pathway to pickle which can be used as input to yieldPrediction.py

 ## Details about scripts: